GHCamille/blablattractiveness/README.md

 I cannot study every city because I have a limit of 1000 queries per day to Blablacar, and then I also have a trickier limit to follow on Google Cloud Functions.
 Therefore I will build routes from these 25 cities from and EDA.

 We will do a first study to select the routes we will choose between those 25 cities.

 <!-- If the number of trips on a route is inferior to the first quartile of the number of trips to the destination, I will not study this route. -->

 We chose the top 25 cities.
 It means we have 15 511 210 043 330 985 984 000 000  possible routes, with 1000 API requests a day that leads us to 155 112 100 433 309 859 840 000 days (4 249 646 587 214 547 561 205 years) to do the study.
 We will do a selection of the major routes.

+⚠️ We've actually chosen 24 cities because #20 is Saint-Denis, on La Réunion, so it will not be able to collect routes connecting it to another city of the top 25.

+<iframe src="https://www.google.com/maps/d/embed?mid=1wQAuc4U81PC_ZbkvRnFPy6H5XdO_HKIy" width="640" height="480"></iframe>

 # First Steps
 1) ✅ Get API.